mguterl/textractor/README.md

 # textractor

-textractor is a ruby library that provides a simple wrapper for extracting text from PDF and Word documents.
+textractor is a ruby library that provides a simple wrapper around CLI tools for extracting text from PDF and Word documents.

 ## Setup

+    gem install textractor

 In order to use textractor you have to install a few command line tools.